Welcome to Upper School

 Performing Arts

-PERFORMING ARTS
+THE PERFORMING ARTS

 The ASM music department believes that music is a fundamental part of the human experience and an essential part of holistic education.
 Students who enroll in music courses can expect to learn not only the fundamentals of music theory, history, and performance practice but how these elements are combined to create aesthetic experiences that cannot be duplicated in any other class.
 Students will also participate in regular active music-making experiences during which critical thinking and creativity are explored and developed.
-The ASM Music Department has designed a curriculum that focuses not only on music fundamentals but the importance of music in one’s life.
+The ASM Music Department has designed a curriculum that focuses not only on music fundamentals, but the importance of music in one’s life.
 We believe that connection is key and that expression through music is essential to life.

 UPPER SCHOOL CHOIR